Hi there! I'm Naomi,

 Example – May be used on 5,000 end products.
 So if you plan to sell a product using their logos, ensure to select the proper Commercial Licensing plan.

-With this license, you may use the font in electronic publications such as an eBook, or an eMagazines that are sold to end-users.
+With an E-PUB license, you can use the font in eBooks and eMagazines that are sold to end-users.

-The number of eBooks you can create depends on the number of publications or e-book titles you select at the checkout page of where you plan to purchase your font from.
+The number of eBooks you can create depends on your selected plan at the checkout page of where you plan to purchase your font from.

 If you plan to use the same font for your website, you will need to purchase a Webfont license to do so.